Gdac Signature Exhibitions

 International Contemporary Craft Competition & Exhibition

-This exhibition celebrates the fine-art qualities of craft materials such as ceramic, fiber, wood, glass, metal and mixed-media in addition to conceptual art and digital art in a contemporary competition exhibition.
+This exhibition celebrates the fine-art qualities of craft materials such as ceramic, fiber, wood, glass, metal, and mixed-media in addition to conceptual and digital art in a contemporary competition exhibition.

-Recognized as one of the premier craft exhibitions in the country, Materials: Hard + Soft began in 1987 and was originally initiated by area artist Georgia Leach Gough.
+Recognized as one of the premier craft exhibitions in the country, MHS began in 1987 and was originally initiated by local artist Georgia Leach Gough.

 2D, 3D, New Media, Conceptual, Digital